guardian/prosemirror-typerighter/docs/README.md

 The plugin must be pointed to the address of a running Typerighter service to submit a document and receive matches.
 To modify this address, change the address passed to the `TyperighterAdapter` in `pages/index.ts`.

-To test this plugin in applications that use it before publishing a release, use [`npm link`](https://docs.npmjs.com/cli/link) –
+## Testing locally in applications that use `prosemirror-typerighter`

+We've found yalc useful in testing local changes to prosemirror-typerighter in applications that use it.

+Setup:

+1. Install `yalc` globally with `npm i yalc -g` or `yarn global add yalc`.
-- Run `npm link` in the root of this project
+2. Run `npm run yalc` in your local project from your current branch, to build the project and push changes to yalc.
-- Run `npm link @guardian/prosemirror-typerighter` in the root of the project that's consuming this package.
+3. Run `yalc add @guardian/prosemirror-typerighter` within the project consuming prosemirror-typerighter locally.

+Note: any changes you make to your local prosemirror-typerighter branch must be republished (step 3).
+Don't forget to run `npm run yalc` again!

 ## Updating documentation